nicolaloi/Recursive-Estimation/README.md

 # Recursive Estimation
-Implementation of an Hybrid Extended Kalman Filter to estimate the states of a boat and implementation of a Particle Filter to localize a robot in a partially known environment.
+Implementation of an Hybrid Extended Kalman Filter to estimate the multiple states of a boat system and implementation of a Particle Filter to localize a robot in a partially known environment.

 #